-12 Top-Rated Tourist Attractions in the United Arab Emirates
+14 Top-Rated Tourist Attractions & Things to Do in the UAE

 Address: Entry from Dubai Mall, Sheikh Zayed Road, Dubai

-The Sheikh Zayed Grand Mosque is a mammoth modern mosque of incredible beauty.
-Harnessing contemporary design and ancient craftsmanship, the mosque harmoniously blends modern and ancient styles and techniques to create a new interpretation of Islamic architecture.
-A visit here is a must on any Abu Dhabi itinerary.
-With its interiors using lavish amounts of gold, mosaic tiles, and glass work and immense amounts of marble, and its exterior of blindingly white stone contrasting dramatically under the Emirati blue sky, it never fails to dazzle.
+Abu Dhabi's Sheikh Zayed Grand Mosque is a mammoth modern mosque of incredible beauty.
+Fusing contemporary design with traditional craftsmanship, the mosque harmoniously blends modern and ancient styles and techniques to create a new interpretation of Islamic architecture.

 Address: Al Khaleej al Arabi Street, Abu Dhabi

 Accommodation: Where to Stay in Abu Dhabi: Best Areas & Hotels